1 Your job is not going to take care of you. In today’s world there is no such thing as job security, even if you work for a big corporation or the government. Good jobs are hard to find and even harder to keep.

 # 21 The power is not in the product; the power is in the network.
 Your product is important, but your network is even more important.

 # 22 The richest people in the world build networks.
 Everyone else looks for work.
 Once you own a network, you can make money on demand.
+Companies like Amazon, eBay, AT&T and Coca-Cola all own large networks of people.

 # 23 It is not a business for those gifted in sales.
 This is a business for leaders and teachers, not salesmen.
 This really is a sponsoring and teaching business, not a recruiting and selling business.
+If you are really good at selling you might want to pursue a career that pays large commissions per transaction, such as real estate.

 # 24 Network marketing is about sharing information and personal stories, and not about hard selling.
 Use the products.
 Develop a good product story.
 Share your story with others.
 Facts tell, but stories sell.
+There is no need to lie, deceive, hard sell or pressure anyone to do the business.

 # 25 In network marketing, you are the messenger, not the message.
 Use third party tools to grow your business.
+Take yourself out of the equation.
+Keep the business so simple even an eight year old could do it.

 # 26 Being on the front lines means not caring about whether or not you are liked.
 Of course, we all want to be liked – but to be a great leader, you have to set boundaries, monitor the behavior of your staff, and take corrective action when necessary.
 Leaders have to set the example, do the right thing, and not worry about what everyone else is doing or thinking.
+When you are a leader you are a trailblazer, not someone following the pack.
+If you aren’t the lead dog, the view never changes.

 # 27 Wealth is not the same thing as money.
 Wealth is not measured by the size of income.
 Wealth is measured in time.
 True wealth is determined by the number of months you can live, and sustain your current standard of living, without going to a job.

 # 28 Getting a business off the ground typically takes about five years.
 Rome wasn’t built in a day.
 You won’t achieve overnight success.
+No matter what type of business you start, it’s going to take some time and sweat equity to launch it and grow it.

 # 30 Keep your day job.
 You need a job to keep the financial pressure off your back while you are building your business.
+My personal mentor tells me this all the time.

 # 31 If you suck all the income out of your new business to burn on monthly living expenses, then you’re not building a business; you’re just building yourself another job.
 One of my best pieces of advice is to get a job, or keep your day job, during your first few years in your network marketing businesses.

 # 32 A true business owner never stops investing and reinvesting to build the business.
 Your business is like a small baby.
 You need to nurture it, spend time with it, and love on it until it grows and takes on a life of its own.
+Invest in your personal development.
+It’s the only investment you can’t lose money on.

 # 33 Network marketing is, at its core, a relationship business.
 It’s not a business that revolves around making sales; it is a business that revolves around making connections.
 This is the ultimate people business.
+The more rock solid long-term relationships you can make, the more money you will make.

 # 34 I think party plan businesses – a type of network marketing business that revolves around in-home parties – are ideal for so many women looking to start their own business.
-If you enjoy selling in small groups, you should really consider the party plan business.
+If you enjoy selling in small groups, you should really consider the party-plan business.

 # 36 The most lucrative and viable network marketing opportunities will not expect you to reinvent the wheel.
 Find a simple system that works and follow it, until you can find or develop a better way.
+As Michael Gerber says, “the system is the solution.”

 # 37 “Great salesman” types cannot duplicate themselves.
 The good recruiters typically can’t teach their team how to do the same thing.
 It’s the teachers that do the best in our industry.

 # 38 If getting rich were easy, everybody would be rich.
 Achieving success at anything in life takes time, money, effort and skill.
+There is no free lunch in the real world.

 # 39 It is people in the E and the S quadrants who are most often sucked into the get-rich-quick schemes and scams of life.
 There is no such thing as get rich quick.

 # 40 It takes time to build great companies and great business leaders.
 This business, just like any other business, will take you several years to get off the ground.
+It will also take you several years to master your skills and become a network marketing professional.

 # 41 Most people want money but are unwilling to invest their time.
 This is not a business for dreamers.
 Everyone wants to be successful, but few people are willing to put in the required work.
 This is a business for doers.